BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the *absolute best* time to visit Antigua to experience its charm without the biggest crowds?
+When is the absolute best time to visit Antigua Guatemala, and what should I pack for it?

-What's one local custom or etiquette tip I should know to show respect in Antigua?
+What's a common local custom I should be aware of in Antigua?

-Is it safe to drink the tap water in Antigua, or what's the best approach for hydration?
+Is it safe to drink the tap water in Antigua, and what about currency?

 Ready to Plan Your Trip?